THOMASELOVE/431-classes-2026/class08/README.md

 ## Reminders

 - [Lab 3](https://github.com/THOMASELOVE/431-labs-2026/tree/main/lab3) is due next Wednesday 2026-09-23 at noon.
 You should be ready to do it after today's class.
 - If you haven't started [Project A](https://thomaselove.github.io/431-projectA-2026/), do so this weekend.
-You'll need to have done the data management work to do [Lab 4](https://github.com/THOMASELOVE/431-labs-2026/tree/main/lab4), which is due in just under two weeks: Wednesday 2026-09-30 at noon.
+You'll need to have done the data management work to complet ethe [Project A check-in](https://tinyurl.com/431-2026-projectA-checkin) form, which is due in just under two weeks: Wednesday 2026-09-30 at noon.

 ## Reading (before Class 09)